 empowering personal freedom

 I passionately believe in the role of counselling, therapy and personal development enabling insight and personal growth so that people can develop the resilience, both personal and emotional, to overcome any personal difficulties and blocks.
-In my experience through this process people can access sometimes forgotten qualities so that they become more fully themselves and move forward to fulfil their purpose and ambitions.
+I work with individuals in Berkhamsted and Watford and through the process I offer, clients can access sometimes forgotten qualities so that they become more fully themselves and move forward to fulfil their purpose and ambitions.

 In addition to my private practice I have held management positions in the healthcare field and business development.
 I believe passionately in self development and creating programmes that further well being.
-My business experience has fostered an advocacy in supporting individual expression through business entrepreneurship.
-As manager for the business programme at the Princes Trust in London and then Nationally, I led a team that motivated and enthused young people to believe in themselves, be courageous and entrepreneurial.
-I helped set up dozens of new small businesses.

 I started my career at Barclays Corporate Banking on the graduate programme and then progressed in managerial positions within national UK charities including The Princes Trust and Samaritans.
 I hold a 2:1 honours BSc in International Management from Bath University.